 - Open source, no license fee.

 What's common with other software

 - It works.
-You can create web pages, blogs, wikis.
+You can create web pages, wikis and blogs.

 - Quick installation.
-Get started in a few minutes.
+You can get started in a few minutes.

 - No database.
 Everything is just files and folders.

 - It feels lightweight and fast.
 Better dead simple than too many features.